magento/architecture/design-documents/frontend/server-side-rendering.md

    - HTML is partially generated with empty containers that need to be filled and rendered by JavaScript after the initial page load (bad for SEO).
 1. The web browser (client) receives and processes the HTML, but the user may see some empty content that hasn't been filled in yet.
 1. JavaScript is loaded and processed, including the React library.
-1. Ideally, a single GraphQL API request is made to collect the data required to fill in the empty containers with content.
+1. Client-side JavaScript makes any number of requests to various APIs for the initial data needed to render the page; thus, filling in the empty containers with content.
 1. React renders the final HTML into the above-mentioned empty containers by combining the data received with the HTML defined in the React components.
 1. Once content is seen, it becomes immediately interactive.